tr1s/tris-webpack-boilerplate/README.md

 Read up on [autoprefixer](https://github.com/postcss/autoprefixer) and [cssnano](https://cssnano.co/) to configure it more to your liking if need be.
 Additionally read up on [postcss](http://julian.io/some-things-you-may-think-about-postcss-and-you-might-be-wrong/) in general as it is a very powerful tool to have in your arsenal.

-The [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) is the final step as it acts as a loader as well as extracts the CSS and puts it into the head of your website.
+The [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) is the final step as it extracts the CSS and gives it a name before being output.

 ```js
 /* webpack.common.js */